jdmaloney/aws_deep_glacier_bundler/README.md

 	- Reduces usage on AWS Deep Glacier to save money
 * Obfuscates file names by uploading bundles that are named with incremental numbers
 	- No paths or sensitive data in the file names for security/privacy reasons
-* Removes write access to directory follow upload to help ensure data that has been uploaded isn't modified later
+* Removes write access to the archived directory following successful upload
+	- Helps ensure data that has been uploaded isn't modified later
 * Included .json file can be uploadeed to a Grafana instance connected to your DB so you visualize archive stats